ZungBang/burpfs/README.rst

 **BurpFS** requires Burp 1.3.22 and up, Python_ 2.7 and Python FUSE_.

+You must set the client machine that you mount the filesystem on as a ``restore-client`` at the server side.

+With Burp 2.x **BurpFS** uses the burp monitor to browse the backup manifest, so you need to be able to run ``burp -a m`` on the same machine you try to mount the filesystem on.

 .. _repository: https://github.com/ZungBang/burpfs.git
 .. _Python: http://www.python.org
 .. _FUSE: http://fuse.sourceforge.net/